Performance Optimization Services

 On-Site Performance Review

 As indicated above, the server is only one part of the entire performance equation.
 The other parts include the workstations, the database structure, the application, and the underlying network.
 Many of these areas cannot be handled by our on-line Server Performance Review, so we also offer in-depth on-site services to fill this hole.

 Our on-site service engagements usually run for two days (unless specific issues need to be analyzed) and include a Server Performance Review, an analysis of critical workstations in the environment, and a review of the network connecting the two.
 We can also include the application and database structure in the analysis, which is ideal for application developers looking to gain an edge on speeding up their application for all of their users simultaneously.

 Most importantly, this dedicated on-site time provides a wonderful way to train your own people.
 We don't just come in and start working in the dark.
 Instead, we work with your own staff to perform all of the analysis steps needed.
 This provides the needed transfer of knowledge to your people to allow them to continue optimizing and improving your environment long after we are gone.

 The On-Site Performance Review can be done as a single day project, or we can schedule a two-day visit to allow for a downtime window during the overnight hours to allow for changes and monitoring the system the next day.
-We can also schedule longer terms for especially deep dives, such as analyzing specific applications, analyzing database SQL queries, and more, or when including system administrator training at the same time.
+We can also schedule longer terms for especially deep dives, such as analyzing specific applications, analyzing database SQL queries, and more, or when including system administrator or SQL developer training at the same time.